-Once inside the Settings panel, scroll down through the options until you find the Security category under the Device section.
+Once inside the Settings app, scroll down through the options until you find the Security category under the Personal section.

 Amongst the various security-related settings, the option that deals with the installation of apps using the sideload method is the Unknown sources option.
 Tap it to turn it on.

 The system needs one final confirmation from you to make sure that this is indeed what you want.
 Read the warning and tap on OK to continue.